Millibyte1/Array64/README.md

 ## Important Notes
 - Never directly iterate over the indices or elements of an Array64.
 Instead use forEach and forEachInRange.
-- Use the provided higher order functions for collections processing when possible.
+- It is highly recommended that you use the provided higher order functions whenever applicable for performance reasons.
 - In the unlikely event none of the provided functions suit your needs, the internal 2D array is accessible as part of the published API.
 Refer to the [FastUtil documentation](https://fastutil.di.unimi.it/docs/it/unimi/dsi/fastutil/BigArrays.html) for usage notes.
+- Random access will always be significantly slower than in a standard library array.
+An alternative implementation using sun.misc.Unsafe could perform better (around 2x speed, naively) for random access but would be *much* slower for sequential access.